Przemek-Przybylak/homepage/README.md

 # Hompage

-## Hompage link
+## Homepage link
 If You want to see my hompage please click link: (https://przemek-przybylak.github.io/hompage/)

 ## Welcome
-I'm glad you decided to watch my hompage.
+I'm glad you decided to watch my homepage.
 Let me explain the meaning of the project and tools I used to create it.

-## Hompage - what's this?
+## Homepage - what's this?
-Hompage is my first website.
+Homepage is my first website.
 I code this page in **YouCode** course *" Frontend developer od podstaw "*.
-Hompage tells about my:
+Homepage tells about my:
 - expierence
 - motivation
 - goals